Jagwar Twin: 2012–2017: Solo debut and I'm Not Here Pt. 1

-2018–present: Jagwar Twin and Subject to Flooding
+2018–2021: Jagwar Twin and Subject to Flooding

 Following the release of "Outa My Head 01101110", English began working with producers S1, Linus and Travis Barker of blink-182.
 English traveled from Joshua Tree and Haiti to Ireland's coast and Florence, Italy for recording sessions.

 English, under the name of Jagwar Twin, released his debut single “Loser” on September 7, 2018, after writing it around 2017.

+English teamed up with producer S1 (Kanye West, Lorde) and rock producer Linus to develop Jagwar Twin’s musical identity.
+Roy English donned the name Jagwar Twin as a reference to the ancient Mayan belief that jaguars possessed mythical powers to see into all living beings.

-Released by Zane Lowe on Beats 1, the track amassed over 100k streams in its first 24 hours.
+Released by Zane Lowe on Beats 1, "Loser" amassed over 100k streams in its first 24 hours.
 “Loser” received radio play upon release and was picked up for playlisting on Spotify, Apple Music and Amazon Music.
 Of the song's message, English has explained, "We're all on this beautiful planet.
 We're made of the same stardust.
 We're all losers, and we're also all brilliant, beautiful souls."

 In 2019, English embarked on a headlining tour, titled the "Live in Close Proximity" tour.
-The tour consisted of 8 dates, all in the US, beginning on 20 July 2019 in Anaheim, California at The Parish at House of Blues and concluded on 30 August 2019, in Seattle, Washington at the Bumbershoot festival.
+The tour consisted of 8 dates, all in the US, beginning on July 20, 2019 in Anaheim, California at The Parish at House of Blues and concluded on August 30, 2019, in Seattle, Washington at the Bumbershoot festival.

-On 24 April 2020, English performed at Elvis Duran's Stay at Home Ball with Calum Hood of 5 Seconds of Summer.
+On April 24, 2020, English performed at Elvis Duran's Stay at Home Ball with Calum Hood of 5 Seconds of Summer.

-On 8 June 2020, English released a music video for his 2018 single, "Shine".
+On June 8, 2020, English released a music video for his 2018 single, "Shine".

-On 21 December 2020, English released a music video for his song "Happy Face", which features Josh Dun of alternative rock band Twenty One Pilots on drums.
+On December 21, 2020, English released a music video for his song "Happy Face", which features Josh Dun of alternative rock band Twenty One Pilots on drums.

+2022–present: 33 and Hall of Mirrors

-On 30 September 2022, English released a new album, titled "33", which had 10 songs, including a collaboration with little luna ("Pay Attention").
-The album was released by Big Loud Records and included previously released singles including "Happy Face", "I Like to Party" and "Down to You".
+On September 30, 2022, English released his second studio album, titled "33", including 10 songs and a collaboration with little luna ("Pay Attention").
+The album was released by Big Loud Rock / Big Loud Records and produced by Matthew Pauling (Twenty One Pilots, 5 Seconds Of Summer).

+The album included previously released singles "Happy Face", "I Like to Party" and "Down to You".

+"Happy Face" garnered over 70 million streams, 50 million video views and radio plays by multiple US alternate radio stations upon release.

+On September 29, 2022, English performed at the Firefly Festival.

+On December 15, 2023, English released the single "Bad Feeling (Oompa Loompa)" to coincide with the American release of the film Wonka.

+As of January 25, 2024, "Bad Feeling (Oompa Loompa)" by Jagwar Twin has reached number 24 on Billboard's Hot Alternative Songs chart and number 36 on their Hot Rock & Alternative Songs chart.